circlewithamole/circlewithamole/README.md

 Random facts about me

-- My interests change a lot.
-One week I’m obsessed with Friday Night Funkin’, and the next I’m all about Cookie Run
+- My interests change a lot :P

 - I love music—mostly alternative and punk, but there’s a mix of other genres in there too

 - I fucking despise Two Times with every fiber of my being.
-That pretentious, condescending smile of theirs makes my skin crawl.
-I ont even know what it is about them, but every single thing about them rubs me the wrong way.
-I wish they'd just vanish into thin air, or better yet, get hit by a car or something.
-I'd take great pleasure in watching them suffer in agony #JusticeForAzure

 - I ama certified asian

 - ham